Gene Expression, Cell Cycle & Chromosome Biology

 The suggested curriculum outlined below is meant to guide you in choosing classes, they are not requirements.
 We highly encourage you to take the Foundational courses, while the Electives are more specialized and often cross between Areas of Interest.
 Remember to review the UW Time Schedule for the most accurate and up-to-date information regarding whether a course is currently being offered.

-2023-2024 Suggested Curriculum (document download)
+2024-2025 Suggested Curriculum (document download)

-CONJ 537 – Mechanisms of transcriptional regulation
+CONJ 537 – Mechanisms of Transcriptional Regulation

 A five-week graduate survey course concentrating on biochemical mechanisms of gene transcription.
 The course will cover a broad range of transcriptional regulation including: Mechanisms of transcriptional initiation; Regulation of transcription by chromatin; Transcriptional regulation, development and diseases in mammals.

-Offered AUT, 1.5 credits, Weeks 6-10, Offered even-numbered years, Will be offered in AUT 2024
+Offered AUT, 1.5 credits, Weeks 6-10, even years, Will be offered in AUT 2026

 CONJ 532 – Signal Transduction from The Cell Membrane to The Nucleus